irinanita/issue-tracker/README.md

     ```
 > Remember to add your `database url` to Heroku `config variables` with all the other environmental variables

-* After linking our `Postgres` database we need to migrate everything
+* After linking the `Postgres` database we need to migrate everything

 * Log to `Heroku CLI`.
 I used the following command from my console:
+    ```
+    login Heroku
+    ```
-`login Heroku` and then follow the instructions provided
+    and follow the instructions that appear in console

-* You should have already made all the migrations locally and in order to have this migrations in `Heroku`,
+* You should have already made all the migrations locally at this point.
+In order to have this migrations in `Heroku`,
 from console run:

     ```